takahe-linux/build/README.md

 Things that the new system does not fix (yet):

+- No signal handling. (v0.1.6)
-- Massive number of TODO's.
+- Massive number of TODO's. (v0.1.6)
-- No cross-compile support in makepkg (via libmakepkg?).
-- No support for 'native' builds.
+- No support for 'native' builds. (v0.1.6)
-- No support for test scripts.
+- No support for test scripts. (v0.1.6)
-- Trivial (comments, whitespace, etc) fixes still cause rebuilds.
+- Trivial (comments, whitespace, etc) fixes still cause rebuilds. (v0.1.6)
+- We still use recursive dependency walks... (v0.1.6)
+- No build profiling (used disk space, etc). (v0.1.7)
+- No "check for updates" script support". (v0.1.7)
-- Asynchronous and networked builds.
+- Asynchronous and networked builds. (v0.1.7)
-- No 'activity monitor' (should be relatively easy to fix, prereq for async builds).
+- No 'activity monitor' (should be relatively easy to fix, prereq for async builds). (v0.1.7)
-- No build profiling (used disk space, etc).
+- No build profiling (used disk space, etc). (v0.1.7)
-- We still use recursive dependency walks...
+- No cross-compile support in makepkg (via libmakepkg?). (v0.3.0)
-- A new "branch" for something still requires a complete rebuild, or "dirtying" some shared branch.
+- A new "branch" for something still requires a complete rebuild, or "dirtying" some shared branch. (v???)

 Things that have regressed:

+- Messy symlinks are left everywhere... (v0.1.6)
+- I no longer have a test script (run\_test.sh) for starting a QEMU VM with the current image. (v0.1.6)
 - Requires *even more* RAM, due to the chroot location, which is not currently configurable.
-Requires build profiling.
+Requires build profiling. (v0.1.7)
-- Messy symlinks are left everywhere...
-- I no longer have a test script (run\_test.sh) for starting a QEMU VM with the current image.

 # Usage #